-GEOFFREY S. REHNERT is the co-chief executive officer and co-founder of Audax Group, an alternative asset management firm specializing in private equity and private debt investments in middle-market companies.
+GEOFFREY S. REHNERT is the co-chief executive officer and co-founder of Audax Group, an alternative asset management firm specializing in private equity and private debt investments in middle-market companies, which has raised over $25 billion of investment capital.
 Prior to founding Audax Group, Mr. Rehnert was a general partner and managing director at Bain Capital Inc., which he helped start in 1984.
-He previously worked as a consultant at Bain & Company and as a commercial banker at the Morgan Guaranty Trust Company (now JP Morgan and Co.).
-Mr. Rehnert also serves on the Dean’s Strategic Council at Stanford Law School, the National Council of the American Enterprise Institute (AEI) and the boards of directors for the Beth Israel Deaconess Medical Center and the Joslin Diabetes Center in Boston.
-(A.B., Duke University; J.D., Stanford Law School)
+He previously worked at Bain & Company and Morgan Guaranty Trust Company (now JPMorgan Chase & Co.).
+Mr. Rehnert also serves on the Dean’s Strategic Council at Stanford Law School, the National Council of the American Enterprise Institute, the board of DUMAC, and the board of directors for the Beth Israel Deaconess Medical Center and the Joslin Diabetes Center in Boston.
+Mr. Rehnert graduated from Duke University in 1979 with Honors in Economics and from Stanford Law School in 1984 where he was a member of the Stanford Law Review.
+(A.B., Duke University; J.D., Stanford University)